Subjective-Aligned Dataset and Metric for Text-to-Video Quality Assessment

 \subsubsection{Fidelity Encoder.}

 In T2VQA, we use the Swin-T as the backbone of the fidelity encoder.
 To investigate the effectiveness of the transformer-based architecture, we conduct the control experiment by using the convolution-based 3D ResNet~\cite{hara3dcnns} as the fidelity encoder.
-The results show that Swin-T has a superior performance to ResNet, validating the effectiveness of the transformer-based architecture.
+The results show that Swin-T has a superior performance to ResNet, validating its effectiveness.